-To understand the significance of bookkeeping you must first understand the implications of bad bookkeeping – it can be worse than no bookkeeping at all.
-One of the challenges confronting the bookkeeping industry is a lack of standards to manage bookkeeping quality.
+To understand the significance of bookkeeping, you must first understand the implications of bad bookkeeping – it can be worse than no bookkeeping at all.
+One of the challenges confronting the bookkeeping industry is a lack of standards to manage bookkeeping quality, you should also keep in mind that an accounting firm does both jobs, accountant’s and bookkeeper’s.
 Bookkeeping serves two broad functions which are:

 - To provide useful information promptly.